AnswerDotAI/llms-txt/nbs/index.md

-# The /llms.txt file
+---
+title: "The /llms.txt file"
+author: "Jeremy Howard"
+description: "A proposal to standardise on using an `/llms.txt` file to provide information to help LLMs use a website."
+image: "/logo.png"
+---

 ## Background

 Today websites are not just used to provide information to people, but they are also used to provide information to large language models.
-This can be used, for instance, in order to provide information necessary for coders to use a library, or as part of research to learn about a person or organization and so forth.
+For instance, language models are often used to enhance development environments used by coders, with many systems including an option to ingest information about programming libraries and APIs from website documentation.

 Providing information for language models is a little different to providing information for humans, although there is plenty of overlap.
 Language models generally like to have information in a more concise form.
 This can be more similar to what a human expert would want to read.
 Language models can ingest a lot of information quickly, so it can be helpful to have a single place where all of the key information can be collated.

 ## Proposal

 Therefore, we propose that those interested in providing LLM-friendly content add a `/llms.txt` file to their site.
-This is a markdown file that provides brief background information and guidance, along with links to markdown files (which can also link to external sites) providing more detailed information. llms.txt markdown is human and LLM readable, but is also in a precise format allowing fixed processing methods.
+This is a markdown file that provides brief background information and guidance, along with links to markdown files (which can also link to external sites) providing more detailed information.
+This can be used, for instance, in order to provide information necessary for coders to use a library, or as part of research to learn about a person or organization and so forth.

+llms.txt markdown is human and LLM readable, but is also in a precise format allowing fixed processing methods.
 For instance, there is an [llms-txt](https://answerdotai.github.io/llms-txt/intro.html) project providing a CLI and Python module for parsing llms.txt files and generating LLM context from them.

 We furthermore propose that pages on websites that have information that might be useful for LLMs to read provide a clean markdown version of those pages at the same URL as the original page, but with `.md` appended.
 (URLs without file names should append `index.html.md` instead.)